top of page

 When considering the investigation report about lipid levels in blood some confusing terms are encountered, such as lipoproteins, chylomicrons, apo-A, apo-B, etc. are all lipoproteins and the nanometric size increases as the density of the lipoprotein decreases.
 Low-density lipoproteins, chylomicrons, and their remnants are all atherogenic and not good for

 Only the high-density lipoproteins (HDL) are anti-atherogenic and they form the smallest portion of the transporting lipoproteins.
-Density and size are inversely proportional and the less dense and larger lipoproteins are all atherogenic.
+Density and size are inversely proportional, and the less dense and larger lipoproteins are all atherogenic.
 Low-density lipoproteins, chylomicrons, and their remnants are not good for cardiovascular health.

 There are two pathways for lipoprotein assimilation in the body - the exogenous pathway for dietary fats, and an endogenous hepatic pathway where ultimately cholesterol is formed and added to the lipoproteins to form chylomicrons.
 Simplified, the dietary fats are mainly consumed as fatty acids and on entering the enterocytes, they are esterified to triglycerides.
 This is the hydrophobic inner core of fatty acids and triglycerol, and to this,e.g. the outer layer of a hydrophilic outer monolayer of phospholipids with cholesterol is added.
 Apoproteins are next attached at specific sites to act as ligands for certain enzymes.
 Chylomicrons thus formed enter the lacteals of the villi of the intestinal wall, and via the lymphatic system, they ultimately enter the bloodstream.